|

 Dr. Arturi performs cataract surgery in an outpatient surgery center that is specialized for eye surgery.
 Transportation to and from the center on the day of surgery can be arranged free of charge.
 The environment is pleasant and warm and not at all cold or threatening as a hospital might sometimes be.
 Our friendly and professional staff together with the latest equipment and technology combine to make your experience safe, painless and successful.

 Cataracts will affect over half of all adults after age 60.
-However, once a cloudy natural lens is removed and replaced with a crystal-clear artificial lens, vision may improve almost immediately.
 The development of modern surgical techniques has made lens implant operations among the most predictable in all medicine.
 Attesting to the popularity of the technique, more than a million intraocular lens implant operations will be performed this year alone.
-There is no reason to suffer with poor vision anymore.
+So there is no reason to tolerate poor vision due to cataracts.
 If you suspect you may have a cataract, call for an appointment.

 |